 Customer loyalty goes hand-in-hand with some of the other behavioral segments, such as purchasing behavior, usage, and timing.
 The difference, though, is that habitual customers are continually in need of the product or service you offer, while loyal customers continually purchase your product or service.

-It’s important to segment by customer loyalty because these people generate the bulk of your revenue, cost less to retain than acquiring new customers, and have the highest lifetime value.
+It’s vital to segment by customer loyalty because these people generate the bulk of your revenue, cost less to retain than acquiring new customers, and have the highest lifetime value.
 Therefore, you must maximize their value and find more customers like them.

 Customer loyalty behavioral segmentation may yield valuable answers to important questions such as: